kevintpeng/Learn-Something-Every-Day/Data-Science/Deep Learning.md

 - L<sup>1</sup> norm is better for machine learning, since it grows linearly near the origin (good to discriminate between c exactly zero and close to)
 - Symmetric Matrices: A = A<sup>T</sup>
 - Orthogonal Matrices: AA<sup>T</sup> = I
+- a **linear transformation**
+  - is analogous to a linear function in one dimension
+  - representable by a vector field
 - decomposition is useful in math, like prime factorization
 - **eigendecomposition** is breaking a matrix into eigenvectors and eigenvalues
   - eigenvector is defined by Av = &lambda;v, so the vector's direction is unchanged through matrix multiplication